mogmog/cardbranch/README.md

 npm install

 ./start.sh to run the app

 this uses tmux - useful commands include tmux kill-server to kill everything when in tmux press control-b and then hit d to detach from the screen (everythnig will be still running)

 ````

+The login system isnt really working properly at the moment - so the first time you go to the app you must go vbia the following url:

 if you have anyt login ussues try going to the app via